andy-guttridge/tails-up/README.md

 ### Content

+- Placeholder content used during development generated using [Cat Ipsum Generator](https://fungenerators.com/lorem-ipsum/cat/) (not used in final version)

 ### Media

-- The images used on the wire frame mock-up of the page are:
+- The images used on the wire frame mock-up of the page and as placeholders during development are:
   - [Photo by cottonbro from Pexels](https://www.pexels.com/photo/black-cat-on-green-chair-6853506/
 )
   -   [Photo by Marko Blazevic from Pexels](https://www.pexels.com/photo/cute-gray-kitten-standing-on-a-wooden-flooring-774731/)